BarnesFoundation/Wearable-Prototype/README.md

-# Barnes wear
+# Barnes Foundation Wearable Prototype

+## Overview

+The Barnes wearable prototype app is designed to show users images and associated short text based on their proximity to a set of Bluetooth Beacons.

+There are three main technical components to the project: the Android Wear app, the Salesforce Content Management System and backend API, and the Bluetooth Beacon hardware.
+This readme file details the Android Wear app code.
+There's also a Barnes Wearable Prototype Documentation Guide on github which provides step-by-step instructructions to setup and manage the non-technical aspects of all three components.

-## Android app
+## Android Wear app
-The android app has 2 flavors (this only changes the server url):
+The android wear app has 2 flavors (this only changes the server url):

 | Flavor        | Description                                         |
 | ------------- | --------------------------------------------------- |